-The pneumococcal vaccine is also called the pneumo jab.
-The pneumococcal virus causes pneumonia, meningitis and septicaemia.
-Although these are not common infections, they can be very serious.
-So people who have low immunity should also have this vaccine.
+The pneumococcal bacteria causes pneumonia, meningitis and septicaemia.
+These conditions can be very serious.
+So people who have low immunity should have a pneumococcal vaccine.

-- you should have the vaccine at least 2 weeks before starting any treatment that affects your immune system (such as chemotherapy)
+You should ideally have the vaccine at least 2 weeks before having your spleen removed.
+Or ideally 2 weeks before starting any treatment that affects your immune system, such as chemotherapy.

 Contact with other people who have the flu vaccine

-It is generally safe for you to be in contact with adults who have had the flu vaccine as an injection.
+It is safe for you to be in contact with people who have had the flu vaccine as an injection.